 A review of progression towards targets is recommended in March 2023.

-The Committee is requested to:
+The Board / Committee are requested to:

-a) Note the current position of the UHB and the steps outlined to achieve targets in both Values Based Appraisals and Statutory and Mandatory Training.
+Note the current position of the UHB and the steps outlined to achieve targets in both Values Based Appraisals and Statutory and Mandatory Training.